etcinit/enclosure-website/docs/bootstrapper.md

 `main(args)` gets called once `enclosure.boot()` has finished setting up the environment.

-#### Seeing is better than reading (sometimes):

-Check out the example project for a near comprehensive use of all the features in Enclosure.
-The project is located under the `example/` directory.
-Please note that this project is written in EcmaScript 6 (ES6).

 ### Prelude Environment

 If you want more control on how Enclosure is setup, you can use the Prelude environment.
 You will have to manually setup the Container and Loader components.